Ambhader

-Ambhader is a village in Charsadda District, Pakistan.
+Ambhader is a village in Charsadda District of Khyber Pakhtunkhwa province in Pakistan.
 The village is situated along the Swat River, on the road that connects Sardaryab with Shabqadar and the district capital, Charsadda.
-The Swat River joins the Kabul River in Nowshehra, just 1 km south of the village.
+Just 1 km south of the village, the Swat River joins the Kabul River in Nowshehra.

 Geography and climate

 The village of Ambhader sits on the Peshawar valley of the Iranian plateau, near the junction of the Hindu Kush mountains with the Eurasian Plate.

 The village has a humid subtropical climate, with hot summers and relatively cold winters, and moderate rainfall.